ualib/agda-algebras/appendix_prerequisites.rst

   #. :math:`f_1(x) = x`.

-  Note that the first condition says that each :math:`f_r` is an :term:`endomorphism` of the abelian group :math:`⟨ M, \{0, -, +\}⟩`.

-  Conditions 2--4 say: (1) the collection of endomorphisms :math:`\{f_r ∣ r∈ R\}` is itself a ring with unit, where the function composition described in the third condition is the binary multiplication operation, and (2) the map :math:`r ↦ f_r` is a ring :term:`epimorphism` from :math:`R` onto :math:`\{f_r ∣ r∈ R\}`.
+  Note that Condition 1 says that each :math:`f_r` is an :term:`endomorphism` of the abelian group :math:`⟨ M, \{0, -, +\}⟩`, while the other conditions amount to the following: (1) the set :math:`E := \{f_r ∣ r∈ R\}` of endomorphisms is a ring with unit where multiplication is function composition, and (2) the map :math:`r ↦ f_r` is a ring :term:`epimorphism` from :math:`R` onto :math:`E`.

-  Part of the importance of modules lies in the fact that every ring is, up to isomorphism, a ring of endomorphisms of some abelian group.
+  One reason modules are important is that every ring is, up to isomorphism, a ring of endomorphisms of some abelian group.
 This fact is analogous to the more familiar theorem of Cayley stating that every group is isomorphic to a group of permutations of some set.

 * **Vector space**.
 In :math:`R` happens to be a field, then an :math:`R`-module is typically called a **vector space** over :math:`R`.